Ches-ctrl/gpts/README.md

 Find here:
 - The list and links to available GPTs
-- Instructions to build these yourself
+- Instructions to build these yourself (coming soon)
-- OpenAPI JSON files
+- OpenAPI JSON files (coming soon)

 ## All GPTs